turingschool/mod-0-curriculum/session5/index.md

 1 Prepare Dough
   1.1 acquire dough
-    question: Is there dough in the fridge?
+    If there's dough in the fridge?
-      yes:
       1.1.1 grab dough from the fridge
       1.1.2 walk dough to counter
-      no:
+    if there's not
       1.1.1 go to store
       1.1.2 find prepared pizza dough
       1.1.3 purchase prepared pizza dough